go-aah/docs/faq.md

 ### Does aah supports Hot-Reload for Development?

 Yes, aah detects the file change(s) on aah project then it automatically stops the server, builds and start the server with updated codebase.
+I'm sure it needs an improvement, so keep me posted.
+Thanks.

 <div class="alert alert-info alert-info-blue">
 <p><strong>Note:</strong></p>